jbratcher/website-analyzer-app/readme.md

   - The action steps list describes the remedies for the failing audits in low tech terms.
     - The action steps are designed for the average computer-literate person to be able to complete.

-- Dashboard (WIP)
-  - Display navigable data in an analytic way.
-  - Users will be able to view:
-    - categorical scores
-    - failed audit and their details

 Road map:

 Write 'action steps' for each reported issue from Google Lighthouse reports Create dashboard to view report data and complete action steps.

-Create Dashboard focusing on UI

-- model some basic dashboard pages
-- add user and auth modules
-- learn what data is needed during dashboard development
-- later create any additional data calls

-Convert document folder storage to DB

-- NoSQL like MongoDB is best for document oriented and JSON databases(?)
-- Research MongoDB for Adonis or best Nodejs framework otherwise

 User stories for dashboard refinement